nextcryptodeal/abhinavcrypto/README.md

 claim roles on base guild
 the more legitimate roles you earn through contribution and activity, the better your on-chain footprint looks.
 ...this is end of day 6...

+this is day 7 of commit of base